20 Tips for School Social Media

 Once you’ve decided what you want to accomplish with your school’s social media, determine where it stands currently.
 Start by reviewing some basic information about your platforms:

-• Which platforms do you have a presence on?
+- Which platforms do you have a presence on?
 There are tools that can help you find “stray” social media accounts.
-Try one out.
-You might be surprised by a school Twitter account that was abandoned 10 years ago.
+Try one out, especially if you are new in your role at your school/district.
+You might find a surprise abandoned account from 10 years ago.

-• When was the last time your accounts were active?
-Was it last week, last month, or even last year?
+- When was the last time your accounts were active?
+Was it last week?
+Last year?
 And who’s responsible for posting?
 If you send the account a DM, does it get a response?

-You probably have a good idea of who your “competition” is.
-Include in your audit a quick review of what schools in your area are doing on social media:
+You probably have a good idea of who your “competition” is, so do a quick review of what schools in your area are doing on social media:

-This review of your competition doesn’t need to be ultra-detailed.
+This review doesn’t need to be ultra-detailed.
 With some basic information, you can identify the strengths and weaknesses of your competitors — and the opportunities for you to swoop in and have the best school social media around.

 3. Ensure Accuracy of Your School’s Information